 The official U.S. poverty measure follows the logic of comparing economic resources to a threshold representing needs and is based on subjective judgment.
 The current poverty measure's concept of needs (expressed in the poverty threshold) reflects the cost of a nutritionally adequate basket of food commodities multiplied by three.
 These thresholds reflect the empirical observation that in the 1960's the average family, with children, spent roughly one-third of their budget on food.
-Since their inception, these thresholds have been annually updated to maintain their real purchasing power by inflating their nominal value by the CPI-U. The current poverty measure utilizes a concept of available resources that reflects the before tax post transfer income of a family.
+Once these thresholds were set, they have been annually updated to maintain their real purchasing power by inflating their nominal value by the CPI-U. The current poverty measure utilizes a concept of available resources that reflects the before tax post transfer income of a family received in the form of cash.

 The Panel's new approach to poverty measurement did not abandon the logic of the current methodology but made fundamental departures from how needs and resources are defined.
 In their evaluation of the current official measure, the Panel concluded that while the current official approach may have been adequate for poverty measurement in the 1960's, it is inadequate to determine who is poor in today's society.
-While the poor may have, in large part, been exempt from taxation, today they face a significant tax burden from payroll taxes.
+While the poor may have in large part been exempt from taxation, today they face a significant tax burden from payroll taxes.
 While the poor in the 1960's may have receive the majority of assistance in the form of means tested assistance programs, assistance today is provided through in-kind assistance programs or through the tax system in the form of refundable tax credits.
 With more mothers entering the work force, ignoring work related expenses and in particular child-care expenses became a significant problem.
-By focusing solely upon pre-tax post-transfer cash income, The Panel concluded that the actual available resources to meet the family's needs are being misrepresented with the currently official poverty measure.
+By focusing solely upon pre-tax post-transfer cash income, the actual available resources to meet the family's needs are being misrepresented.

-While many concerns have been raised about the current measure's concept of resources, the adequacy of the poverty threshold to reflect a family's needed outlays in today's society has also been a concern.
-The real value of the thresholds has not increased since they were first adopted.
+While many concerns were raised about the current measure's concept of resources, the adequacy of the poverty threshold to reflect a family's needed outlays in today's society was also a concern.
+The real value of the thresholds had not been raised since they were first adopted.
 The Panel voiced concern that the thresholds were out of step with today's society and called for a uniquely new approach to how to set the thresholds.
 The Panel called for abandoning the approach of setting needs based upon what nutritional experts considered appropriate consumption levels for food and relying upon a large multiplier (3.0) to capture other needs of the family.
-The approach favored by the Panel was to base the choice of the poverty threshold on the spending patterns of people living in the U.S. on a core group of necessities and then to use a relatively small multiplier to capture the other non-medical and non work related needs of the family.
+The approach favored by the Panel was to base the choice of the poverty thresholds on the spending patterns of people living in the U.S. on a core group of necessities and then to use a relatively small multiplier to capture the other non-medical and non work related needs of the family.